 By Tom McDermott

 Why not remove all metal roadside signs and plant trees instead?

 I generally only think about road signs when I’m lost or after a state elects a new governor.
 In the latter case, state governments have a wasteful habit of changing every “Welcome” sign to include the name of the new governor.
 “Welcome to Connecticut”, Governor Ned Lamont tells me regularly, one small reason why the Nutmeg State is out of nutmeg.

 The practice of changing the governor’s name does not always mean buying an entire new sign.
-Sometimes a state makes a rectangular metal piece that replaces the name of the old gov with the new one.
+Sometimes a state, along with business franchise, makes a rectangular metal piece that replaces the name of the old gov with the new one.
 Still, thousands of dollars, maybe millions over the decades, just to tell us something we already knew or did not need to know?
 Please.